NoSegfault/Single-Page-Web/README.md

 ## Environment Setup Guide
-1. Clone the repository:
-`git clone https://github.com/uiuc-web-programming/mp1_starter_17.git mp1`, then `cd mp1`
-2. Install dependencies:
+1. Install dependencies:
 `npm install`
-3. Run the dev server:
+2. Run the dev server:
 `npm run dev`
-4. Open a browser and go to `http://localhost:8080/` to view your page.
-You should see "Welcome to MP1!" at the top of the screen.
+3. Open a browser and go to `http://localhost:8080/` to view your page.
 Note that if for some reason your port 8080 is occupied, it will default to 8081.